Summer School on Decision Making in Large Systems

 Edwin Ordoukhanian is a Ph.D.
 Candidate specializing in Systems Architecting and Engineering (SAE).
 His research interests include Model-Based Systems Engineering, Resilient System-of-Systems, Trade-off Analysis, Complex Systems, and Human-Systems Integration.

-Varuneswara is a Ph.D. student in mechanical engineering is a PhD student in Mechanical Engineering.
-His current research involves designing, developing, and analyzing Bio-Inspired Human Systems.
+Varuneswara is a Ph.D. student in Department of Mechanical Engineering at Texas A&M University.
+His current research involves designing, developing, and analyzing Bio-Inspired Human Networks.

 Laxmi Prasad Poudel - University of Arkansas